 At the effective time of the Merger, each share of Helomics common stock will be converted into the right to receive a proportionate share of 4,000,000 shares of Precision common stock and 3,500,000 shares of Precision Series D convertible preferred stock, in addition to the 1.1 million shares of Precision Common Stock previously issued to Helomics as consideration for Precision's prior acquisition of a twenty percent ownership interest in Helomics.
 Concurrently with the Merger, Precision is making the Exchange Offer.
-In addition, all or a significant portion of 23,741,883 warrants to purchase Helomics common stock at an exercise price of \$1.00 per share will be exchanged for warrants to purchase Precision common stock at \$1.00 per share, at a ratio of 0.6 Precision warrants for each Helomics warrant, and 995,000 of the existing Helomics warrants at an exercise price of \$0.01 per share will be exchanged for warrants to purchase Precision common stock at \$.01 per share, also at a ratio of 0.6 Precision warrants for each Helomics warrant.
+In addition, all or a significant portion of 23,741,883 warrants to purchase Helomics common stock at an exercise price of \$1.00 per share will be exchanged for warrants to purchase Precision common stock at \$1.00 per share will be exchanged for warrants at an exercise price of \$0.01 per share will be exchanged for warrants to purchase Precision common stock at \$.01 per share, also at a ratio of 0.6 Precision warrants for each Helomics warrant.
 If all of Helomics' \$8.8 million in outstanding promissory notes and all of Helomics' outstanding warrants are so exchanged, Precision will issue: (1) 8.8 million additional shares of common stock at \$1.00 per share, (2) 14,245,130 warrants to purchase Precision common stock at an exercise price of \$1.00 per share and (3) 597,000 warrants to purchase Precision common stock at an exercise price of \$0.01 per share.